 First, you download this app (obviously).
 You enter your name or any name you wish.
 Now, wait for your nearby friend to open this app on their phone and follow the same steps.
 After that, from the list, tap on the person’s name.
 After the person accepts, you can start chatting.
 Using the plus icon from top-right, you can add six more invitees and talk together.

 Peer Chat uses Bluetooth or Wi-Fi connections to work, and thus it needs no data plan.
 The app is effortless and straightforward to use.
 However, in my testing, I found that it is not as reliable as other apps on this list because it frequently showed that the connection had been lost.
 All texts transmitted via this 4 MB app are encrypted, and no data is logged.

 Another similar app you can try is Divvy – Offline Communication.
 It also has inbuilt TicTacToe that you can play with your connected friend.

 Why would you like to use offline messaging apps?

-So these were some of the best iPhone offline messaging apps to send SMS without internet.
-Since all these are free, it would be perfect if you download them all and see which one suits your needs perfectly.
+So these were some of the best iPhone offline messaging apps to send SMS without the internet.
+Since all these are free, it would be perfect for downloading them all and seeing which one suits your needs perfectly.
 Do you know of any other similar apps?
 Please share the name with us in the comment section below.